Isma27322/portfolio/_sources/home-lab/services/index.md

 <img src="../../_static/homeassistant-logo.png" width="80" height="80" style="background-color: transparent;"/> <!-- Insert ha logo -->

 * **What it is:** Home Assistant is an open-source, self-hostable smart-home automation platform that brings all your devices under local control with privacy and flexibility.
-* **Why I run it:** I wanted a open source home automation application for my smart devices.
+* **Why I run it:** I wanted an open source home automation application for my smart devices.
 I wanted local control and not having to rely on the cloud to control my devices.
 * **Coolest thing I learned:** I learned that my current smart devices are not natively supported by home assistant but then I discovered the HACS (Home assistant Community Store) that allowed me to control my normally cloud only devices from a local only connection with no cloud involved.
 I also learned that it can support a lot of smart devices just out of the box with no extra configuring needed

 ---